How we comply with US sanctions

 These authorizations from OFAC allow us to operate accounts for:

 - Actively employed UN staff stationed in Iran

-- active and retired UN staff stationed in Syria and their family members
+- Active and retired UN staff located in Cuba, and their immediate family members

 - Active and retired UN staff who are Cuban nationals located outside Cuba

 - Active and retired UN staff in Syria, and immediate family members of Professional staff in Syria.
 This does not include family members of employees of the Syrian Permanent Mission to the UN in New York.

 If you separate from active UN duty while in countries subject to US sanctions, we may restrict your accounts.
 In some cases, we are required to obtain OFAC's authorization to remove an account restriction.
 We closely monitor changes in OFAC laws and regulations to see how we can avoid service disruption for our members due to restrictions.